wenlxie/wenlxie.github.io/_posts/2020-04-15-volume-usage-high.md

 ## root cause

-As we know, if the files that process open() but not close() after the file delete, then we can see du and df can have this kind of behavior.
+As we know, if the files that process use open() to open it but not call close() to close the fd after the file delete, then du and df commands have this kind of behavior.

-So we can use following commands to check for this:
+So following commands can be used to check for this:
 * `lsof|grep deleted`
 * `ls -lah /proc/[1-9]*/fd|grep delete` and `cat /proc/[1-9]* /maps|grep delete`